File Explorer: Windows 10, version 1809 and Windows Server 2019

-A "dark mode" has been added to File Explorer in Windows 10, version 1809 and Windows Server 2019.
+Dark mode support was added to File Explorer in Windows 10, version 1809 and Windows Server 2019.
 The Universal File Explorer also includes new features.

 Windows 10, version 1909

 Windows Search and OneDrive have been integrated into File Explorer's search feature in Windows 10, version 1909.

 Windows 11

-In Windows 11, File Explorer had undergone significant UI changes with the Ribbon Interface simplified into a command bar.
-Translucency, shadows, and rounded geometry have also been added, following the Fluent Design System.
-In March 2022, Microsoft introduced adverts into the file explorer, but later stated that these were 'not intended to be published externally' after significant negative media coverage.
+In Windows 11, File Explorer had undergone significant UI changes, with the Ribbon Interface dating back to Windows 8 having been reworked into a command bar.
+Translucency, shadows, and rounded geometry have also been added, following the Microsoft's new Fluent Design System.
+In March 2022, Microsoft introduced adverts into File Explorer, but later stated that these were "not intended to be published externally" after significant negative media coverage.

 Windows 11 2022 Update

 On April 5, 2022, Microsoft announced that it would be adding tabs, favorites, and a new homepage to File Explorer.
 These features were eventually introduced via an update to the Windows 11 2022 Update on October 18, 2022.